felixcheng97/DenoiseCompression/README.md

 ## Dataset Preparation
 ### 1. Synthetic Dataset
 The Flicker 2W dataset (or your own data) is used for training and validation.
-You could download the dataset on its official [GitHub](https://github.com/liujiaheng/CompressionData) page or through this direct [link](https://drive.google.com/file/d/1EK04NO6o3zbcFv5G-vtPDEkPB1dWblEF/view).
+You could download the dataset through this [link](https://drive.google.com/file/d/1EK04NO6o3zbcFv5G-vtPDEkPB1dWblEF/view), which is provided on their official [GitHub](https://github.com/liujiaheng/CompressionData) page.
 Place the unzipped dataset under the `./data` directory with the following structure:
 ```
 .
 `-- data